frejanordsiek/hdf5storage/README.rst

 Versions
 ========

+0.1.6.
+Bugfix release fixing a bug with determining the maximum size of a Python 2.x ``int`` on a 32-bit system.

 0.1.5.
 Bugfix release fixing the following bug.
        * Fixed bug where an ``int`` could be stored that is too big to fit into an ``int`` when read back in Python 2.x.
 When it is